IChowdhury01/MATCH/design/Database.md

 - userLogin
   - Takes in strings name and password
   - Outputs Boolean (true if login success, false if failure)
-- getDisplayName, getPassword, getAboutMe, getHobbies, getMaxTravelDistance, getLatitude, getLongitude
+- getDisplayName, getPassword, getAboutMe, getHobbies, getMaxTravelDistance, getLatitude, getLongitude, getPhoto, getEnemies
   - Takes in strings username
   - Outputs a String or double with the corresponding property of that user in the db
 - getUserList
   - Outputs an ArrayList of all the username strings in the db
+- uploadPhoto
+  - Takes username and photopath, updates field
+  - returns boolean
+- addEnemy
+  - Takes username and rejected match username, adds rejected user to the field
+  - returns boolean
 - createUser
   - Input
     - strings